routegy/routegy-docs/app/docs/reference/activity.md

 ---
-title: "Activity | Reference"
+title: "Activity Streams & Feeds | Reference"
-description: "How do activites and feeds work?"
+description: "How do activity streams & feeds work?"
 sidebar: false
 ---

-# Activity
+# Activity Streams & Feeds

 Sorry, it looks like we haven't filled this out yet.